renovate-bot/GoogleCloudPlatform-_-gcc-conversational_ai_analytics/infra-as-code/README.md

 - **cf_insights_uploader_logger**: Conversation Upload API call
 - **cf_feedback_generator_logger**: Gemini call for feedback generation

-## Snowflake integration
-Any integration can be done by using the [`cf-export-to-bq-incremental`](modules/ingest-pipeline/cf-export-to-bq-incremental/lib.py) through the `export_staging_table_to_pandas_df` function.
-This can be then used in the Snowflake staging table.
-For nested columns, such as record or repeated fields, pandas.DataFrame will have them as `ARRAY[OBJECTS]` which is supported by Snowflake.

 ## Data Loss Prevention
 Terraform includes the DLP templates creation but if they will not be used it is not necessary to run [update-settings.sh](utils/update-settings.sh)